groningen-exoatmospheres/taurex-PCQ/README.md

   - `budaj` (2015)
   - `deirmendjian` (1964)
 - ✅ **Multiple species and per-species fitting**
-- ✅ **Agregates** Can compute and retrieve whatever combinason of specie as a single opacity source.
-Example: You can use an agreagate of SiO2 + MgSiO3 + Mg3SiO4 as one specie for your retrieval / model.
-Aggregate theory is from Akimasa et al. 2014.
 - ✅ **Particle decay with altitude** (`exp_decay` based on Whitten 2008 / Atreya 2005)
 - ✅ **Computes exctinction** using the species optical constant via **Effective Medium Theory (Bohren & Huffman 1983)**
 - ✅ **Multiple fittable parameters** for TauREx retrievals